 To put it bluntly, most English-speakers are still on that same playground, calling boys smelly and girls icky, while sneaking behind a tree to kiss each other, still hoping nobody else finds out.
 We’re stuck in place, and largely because our society shames us for going any further than that.

 Now, before I get 500 emails telling me that I’m a reverse-bigoted asshole and that I generalize and that I don’t know anything and blah, blah, blah, let me pull this all together and throw a big floppy bow on top.

 First off, teasing and some natural jibing between friends or two people who trust each other, there’s nothing wrong with it.
 It can be good, honest fun.
 The problem is when it becomes a basis of showing affection and appreciation to one another.

 I recognize that no culture is perfect and other regions have problems that are just as apparent as ours.
 Let me take a step back and explain my little theory.

-Historically, to thrive all societies needed to figure out a way to enforce cultural cohesion and create social order.
+Historically, to thrive, all societies needed to figure out a way to enforce cultural cohesion and create social order.
 As Freud pointed out decades ago, historically, for a civilization to thrive, it had to have a way to cull and organize its people’s sexual impulses into a neat system.
 A civilization can do this in two ways: through formal institutions and laws, as well as through cultural norms and societal beliefs.
-And different culture developed different cultural norms to enforce this social order.
+Different cultures developed different cultural norms to enforce this social order.

 Latin cultures have an intense fixation on romance, jealousy and possessiveness (it’s no coincidence that they have more infidelity than anywhere else).
 Islamic cultures do it through pure fear and retribution.
 Hindu culture does it by arranging marriages.
 Japanese culture does it through codes of honor and integrity.